koopero/loopin-native/README.md

 loopin-native --dev --env
 ```

-The output of the last will look something like this:
+The output of the last command will look something like this:

 ``` sh
 export LOOPIN_NATIVE_ROOT=/your/dir/loopin-native/build